 Although temperatures don’t get too frigid down in Texas, certain regions do experience some incredibly cold winter days.
 When temperatures drop, your pressure washing equipment is at risk if it isn’t securely stored.
 Even if you don’t intend to use your pressure washer in the cold weather seasons, it’s still important to take care of the machine so it’s good to go when spring arrives.
 Otherwise, you run the risk of having costly repairs when you’re ready to use it again.
+When water freezes, it expands.
+This expansion can cause catastrophic damage to your pump head, coil, pressure lines, and even feed lines and any filters you may have installed.
 Save yourself the money and trouble with these winterizing tips!

 Flush Out the System

 No matter what season it is, store your pressure washer in a cool, dry place where it won’t be exposed to dirt or excess moisture.
-Pressure washer covers are available at almost any home improvement store and will protect your washer from rust and damage from the elements.
-If it’s possible, storing your pressure washer in a heated garage or basement is ideal.
+Pressure washer covers are available at any of our locations and will protect your washer from rust and damage from the elements.
+If it’s possible, storing your pressure washer in a heated garage or warehouse is ideal.
 However, even keeping it in an unheated shed or garage is much better than storing it outside.